panda-re/panda/panda/plugins/osi_linux/utils/kernelinfo_gdb/README.md

 ## Requirements

 - GDB 8 or above.
-This is needed for the GDB API to support `gdb.execute(to_string=True)`
+This is needed for the GDB API to support `gdb.execute(to_string=True)`.
 - Python 3.6 or above.
 This is to support fstrings.
-- A kernel vmlinux that is not stripped
+- A kernel vmlinux that is not stripped.

 ## Where does this apply?